 With these tips in mind, you’re sure to have an amazing first (or second) trip to the world’s largest koala sanctuary.
 So don’t waste another second and go get that annual pass and koala cuddle today!

 Undecided whether to visit Lone Pine Koala Sanctuary or Brisbane’s other famous animal destination, the Australia Zoo?
-Check out my post where I break down the pros and cons of each, and which might be best for your to visit: Lone Pine Koala Sanctuary or Australia Zoo.
+Check out my post where I break down some pros and cons, and discuss which might be best for you: Lone Pine Koala Sanctuary or Australia Zoo.